guardian/support-frontend/support-frontend/migration/README.md

 - Files in /scripts belong in support-frontend/support-frontend/scripts
 - Files in /workflows belong in support-frontend/.github/workflows
 - Files in /.storybook belong in support-frontend/support-frontend/.storybook
+- Files in /gitHooks should be ignored for now
 - All other files belong in support-frontend/support-frontend

 ### Running the migration script